 Víctor returned to Colombia and experimented a compositional phase that moved away from national referents.
 That work originated such compositions as ¨Hexaedro¨, ¨Epitaphium¨ and ¨www.ATRESBANDAS.com¨.
 But his interest for Colombian influences came back and from it surge pieces such as ¨El Sombrerón¨ (The big hat), winning work of the 2016 Houston Symphony Orchestra Young Composer Award, ¨Diálogos Montunos¨ (Mountain dialogues) and ¨Circular Sur - piano concerto¨.
 This last work was the winner of the 2018 initiative to stimulate Art and Culture (In Spanish: Convocatoria de Estímulos para el Arte y la Cultura 2018), organized by the Secretary of Civic Culture of Medellín.

-At present, Víctor's life is still in motion: he is associate professor at Universidad EAFIT, directs the Periscopio Ensemble, and carries out specific composition projects through commissions and collaborations with international artists.
+At present, Victor's life is still in motion, he is associate professor and researcher of the Music Degree of the Adventist University Corporation (UNAC) and carries out composition projects, through commissions and collaborations with artists of international stature.